Getting Started

 Structural Primitives

-LLui provides three structural primitives for conditional and list rendering:
+LLui provides structural primitives for conditional and list rendering.
+They are module imports from @llui/dom:

-• show — render/remove nodes based on a boolean condition
+• show — render/remove nodes based on a truthy condition

 • branch — switch between named views based on a state value